Honda-Nissan Merger Talks basically Over: Source - UrduPoint

 Honda's CEO insisted in December that it was not a bailout for Nissan, which last year announced thousands of job cuts after reporting a 93 percent plunge in first-half net profit.

-Nissan said Wednesday it would "establish a direction and made an announcement around mid-February" after reports said the company was walking away from the Honda talks.
+Nissan said Wednesday it would "establish a direction and make an announcement around mid-February" after reports said the company was walking away from the Honda talks.

 Reports in December said Taiwanese electronics behemoth Foxconn had unsuccessfully approached Nissan to buy a majority stake.